 “There are some investments that have zero risks and can guarantee a return on your investment every time.
 Investments in myself have always paid off.” - Grant Cardone

 Most Americans go into debt to buy a house and a car.
 According to Grant Cardone, those are silly purchases.

 “Don’t believe the fantasy of ownership.
 Rent a house and lease a car.” - Grant Cardone

-While he gives this advice, Grant Cardone currently owns several homes and several cars.
-His argument for his owning these “luxury” items – he earned the right to own them.
-His threshold for buying a house and car is If you haven’t made millions of dollars then you should not purchase a house and car with your hard earned money.
+While he gives this advice, Grant Cardone's net worth currently includes several homes and several cars.
+His argument for his owning these “luxury” items - he earned the right to own them.
+His threshold for buying a house and car is If you haven’t made millions of dollars then you should not purchase a house and car with your hard-earned money.

-Grant came from humble beginnings.
+Grant Cardone's net worth hit astronomical heights but started from humble beginnings.
 His cavalier advice on buying and selling is reflective of his humble beginnings.
 Tragedy followed by adversity could have held him back.
-So it’s quite possible that after his stint in rehab, a new look on life presented itself with more possibilities than he had ever imagined before.
-As he travels the world for motivational speaking, sales training or even to cut a new real estate deal, it seems he plans to live by his mantra of staying lean, being nimble, working hard, making hard decisions quickly and of course, having fun.
+So it's quite possible that after his stint in rehab, a new look on life presented itself with more possibilities than he had ever imagined before.
+He travels the world for motivational speaking, sales training or even to cut a new real estate deal.
+It seems he plans to live by his mantra of staying lean, being nimble, working hard, making hard decisions quickly, and of course, having fun.

 “Speed is the currency that you want to maximize on today.
 Most people just go too slow.
 They think too long and they never take any action.” – Grant Cardone

 Of course, Grant's approach isn't everyone's cup of tea.
 Where he famously quips, "Don’t be a little b****… champions dominate," that's not the only way to create wealth.
 For entrepreneurs who want to grow a business they love, creating solutions to solve problems for people they serve, doing business can actually be fun.
 The capitalists in our community learn to build businesses, invest the profits, and create change in the world.